cakevm/reth-stale-direct-db/README.md

 - Standard `eth_subscribe newHeads` for new block headers
 - Custom `reth_subscribeLatestPersistedBlock` for persistence events

 Headers are buffered until a persistence event arrives, then all buffered blocks up to the persisted block number are processed.
-This mode also tracks and logs the time elapsed since the last flush, which is useful for measuring persistence latency.
+This mode tracks the latency from header arrival to persistence event, which is useful for measuring how quickly blocks are written to disk.

 ## Usage